WATER QUALITY FUN FACT

 GROUNDWATER

 Texas Water utilizes almost 40 active wells to supply groundwater to customers.
-Groundwater is helpful from a water quality perspective because it does not contain the amount of organic material and contaminants seen in surface water, so it does not require filtration; it only requires disinfection.
+Groundwater is helpful from a water quality perspective because it does not contain the amount of organic material and contaminants seen in surface water, so it does not typically require filtration; it only requires disinfection.

 DEER CREEK WATER